Will the Idi Amin Legacy attract Tourists to Uganda?

 Will it happen?
 Idi Amin of Uganda – An Attraction for Tourists?

 Idi Amin of Uganda – A Tourist Attraction: Out of the 40 million-plus Ugandans, few lived during the times of Idi Amin.
 Not much is taught about him in schools.
-For most Ugandans, it is a time of their turbulent history, not to be remembered.
-Some Idi Amin revisionists such as Idi Amin’s son and the well-known journalist Timothy Kalyegira do.
+For most Ugandans, it is a time of their turbulent history not to be remembered.
+Some Idi Amin revisionists, such as Idi Amin’s son and the well-known journalist Timothy Kalyegira do.
 Kalyegira writes an occasional article about things were better during the times of Idi Amin.
 One thing that was undoubtedly better was the athletes competing on the World Scene.

-Idi Amin – a Tourist Attraction?
+Idi Amin of Uganda – A Tourist Attraction?
+Will it Happen?

 Idi Amin Dada ruled Uganda for a little more than eight years.
 He, however, left his mark on Uganda.
 Does his almost mythical legacy live on long after his death?